This is a college level course in Computer Science that focusses on Object

 multiple choice and free response questions, usually alternating but sometimes a combination of multiple choice and free-response.
 In addition to the graded

 homework labs (done as a group), we will ocationally do a lab Test to confirm that you understand the homework (done as an individual).
-There will be a 90 minute exam each quarter (October 6, December 15, March 7, May 20).
-If no one is enrolled in foreign language, we could use this time instead of the last class of the quarter, allowing us to have more class time.
-If this is the case then the Qtr exam will be in the foreign language time for each of the quarters.
+There will be a 90 minute exam each quarter.
+If no one is enrolled in world language, we could use this time instead of the last class of the quarter, allowing us to have more class time.
+If this is the case then the Qtr exam will be in the world language time for each of the quarters.

-This year is the first year the college board has provided May Ap Classroom which will be used
+The college board has provided AP Classroom which will be used

 throughout the year and at the end of the year review.
-Topic Questions are for Formative assessment while PPC's are more for evaluating proficiency.
+Topic Questions are for Formative assessment while Progress Checks are more for evaluating proficiency.
 Some college board materials used this year are secure questions that are not permitted to be photographed, scanned, copied, posted, or allowed outside classroom use.
-Student's work is kept on file and can be reviewed in class or appointment (G block tutoring).
+Student's work is kept on file and can be reviewed in class or during office hours.

 Fourth Quarter Final Project

-After the AP Exam, much of the class time will be working on your final project.
+After the AP Exam, there may be time to work on your final project.

 Extra Credit